Belgium: Four dead as car hits carnival crowd | DW | 20.03.2022

 The cause of the incident or whether the crash was intentional has not yet been determined.

+Local news outlet Bel RTL quoted Gobert as saying that around 150 people had gathered to get ready for the annual folklore parade, involving costumes and drums.

+First responders rushed to the scene and the town has triggered its emergency plan.

-Many of those injured have been taken to a hospital in La Louviere, which is now in the pre-alert phase, local news outlet RTL Info reported.
+Many of those injured have been taken to a hospital in La Louviere, which is now in the pre-alert phase, local broadcaster Bel RTL reported.

 Doctors have been called in and at least four people were being treated in the intensive care unit (ICU), it added.